np-n/Introduction-to-Git-and-Github-Google/README.md

 - initialize repo with README,
 - Then click on create repository

+2.
-2. Clone repo make changes and again push to remote
+i.
+Clone repo make changes and again push to remote
 - open your terminal and enter command
 `git clone <REPO_HTTPS_URL>`
 - Enter username and password for your github account